doodzik/hydraulik/README.md

 ##ObserverSet/ObserverSubset

-instances of the ObserverSet/ObserverSubset are stored in the Klass instance variable sets. `new ObserverKlass(klass).sets`
+instances of the ObserverSet/ObserverSubset are stored in the Klass instance variable sets.

 ###`create(argObj: Object)`